oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

   - nobrl
 ```

 We have provided another configuration file `pvc.yaml` for the PersistentVolumeClaim.
 Both `pv.yaml` and `pvc.yaml` have exactly the same content in the `metadata` and `storageClassName` attributes.
 This is required.
-The following content is an example that uses default persistent volume claim name `azurefile` as "storageClassName".
+The following content is an example that uses the default persistent volume claim name `azurefile` for "storageClassName".

 ```yaml
 apiVersion: v1